 Blog Submission Guidelines

-- Our Editorial Team will review your article, and reserves the right to edit for stylistic purposes, including grammar, spelling, and formatting.
+- Our Editorial Team reserves the right to edit your article, including grammar, spelling, and formatting.

 - Personal information, such as last names, email addresses, and personal websites are not permitted.

-When we’ve scheduled your article for publication, we’ll give the link for where to find it.
+When we’ve published your article, we’ll give you the link for where to find it.
 We encourage you to promote your post on your social channels, and add it to your TakeLessons profile so potential students can see it!

-Please keep in mind that submitting an article does not guarantee payment.
-Acceptance is determined by the subject covered in the article, the overall quality of the article, and the number of submissions we receive.
+**Please keep in mind that pitching and submitting an article does not guarantee payment.
+Acceptance is determined by the subject covered in the article and the overall quality of the article.
 You must have a live profile on TakeLessons.com to be eligible for payment.
-Priority will be given to those who cover the topics listed here.
-Questions?
-Email us at email@example.com.